DupiDachs/motorSync/README.md

 # motorSync

-This repository contains scripts to do motor synchronization for AWD 3D printers.
-It has been prepared to be used on the VZbot
+This repository contains klipper Macros and python scripts to do motor synchronization for AWD 3D printers.
+It has been applied and verified on a VZbot.

 WARNING: Please apply the script standalone first.
 Check the output.
 If everything makes sense, incorporate it in your flow.